stephaneVercouillieBMID/slate/source/index.html.md

 **max_age** | OPTIONAL supported but not used: itsme will always actively re-authenticate the End-User.
 Value must be an integer.
 **ui_locales** | OPTIONAL and supported.
 Can be used to specify the language to be used by the OpenID login page.
 Supported languagesvalues are: {“fr”, “nl”, “en”, “de”}.
 Any other value will be ignored.
 **id\_token\_hint** | Supported, but not used.
-**login_hint** | OPTIONAL and supported, though not recommendedOnly phone numbers are supported as login_hint.
+**login_hint** | OPTIONAL and supported, though not recommended Only phone numbers are supported as login_hint.
 Format is: “coutrycode+phonenumber”

 e. g. “login_hint=32+123456789”